centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/event-console.md

 ### Options

-Option to enable / disable properties of the host:
+Options to enable / disable properties of the host:

 -   **Active Checks**: The active check method of the host.
 -   **Passive Checks**: The passive check method of the host.
 -   **Notifications**: The notification process of the host.
--   **Obsess Over Host**: The execution of the ‘obsess over host’ command by the host.
+-   **Obsess Over Host**: The execution of the ‘obsess over host’ command for the host.
 -   **Event Handler**: The automated reactions process of the host.
 -   **Flap Detection**: The flapping detection process of the host.